m3sibti/DL_projects/README.md

 # Deep Learning Projects

-This repository is for deep learning projects during learn by doing process
+This repository is for deep learning projects